 Although bodily absorption rates differ from person to person, it is possible to suggest rough guidelines as to how long illegal drugs typically remain detectable in a person’s system.

 Of the illegal drugs covered by the offence, the typical number of days that traces of a drug will remain in your system for are as follows:

 - Cannabis: 2 – 3 days for one off use (potentially up to two months for chronic users)

 - Cocaine : 12 hours – 3 days

 - Heroin: 2 – 5 days

 - LSD: 1 – 3 days

 - Crystal Meth: 1 – 4 days

-However, the above guidelines relate to the length of time that traces of the drug would remain in your system for.
+However, the above guidelines relate to the length of time that traces of the drug would remain in your system.
 The guidelines do not necessarily relate to the amount of time that the drug would remain in your system at a level above the specified limit.
-In instances such as cannabis for example, the specified limit under the offence relates only to the active delta-9 ingredient, which remains detectable in a person’s system for far less time than the cannabis metabolite.
+With cannabis for example, the specified limit under the offence relates only to the active delta-9 ingredient, which remains detectable in your system for far less time than the cannabis metabolite.